bghira/SimpleTuner/OPTIONS.md

 ### `--resolution`

 - **What**: Input image resolution.
 Can be expressed as pixels, or megapixels.
 - **Why**: All images in the dataset will have their smaller edge resized to this resolution for training.
-If you use 1024px, the images may become very large and use an excessive amount of VRAM.
-The best mileage tends to be a 768 or 800 pixel base resolution, although 512px resolution training can really pay off with SDXL in particular.
+It is recommended use a value of 1.0 if also using `--resolution_type=area`.
+When using `--resolution_type=pixel` and `--resolution=1024px`, the images may become very large and use an excessive amount of VRAM.
+The recommended configuration is to combine `--resolution_type=area` with `--resolution=1` (or lower - .25 would be a 512px model with data bucketing).

 ### `--resolution_type`